-This eight-day, eight-island tour is something really new, including the very best birdlife, sealife, flora and local history, as we visit North Uist, South Uist, Benbecula, Berneray, Barra and Eriskay plus three nights on Coll and Tiree.
+This eight-day, eight-island tour is something really different, including the very best birdlife, sealife, flora and local history, as we visit North Uist, South Uist, Benbecula, Berneray, Barra and Eriskay plus three nights on Coll and Tiree.
 With the machair grasslands coming into full bloom, Corncrake rasping, Snipe drumming, Redshank, Arctic and Little Terns vociferously guarding their territories, and Basking Sharks, Common Seals and a variety of cetaceans around the white sandy shorelines, this holiday is a wonderful celebration of Scottish island wildlife.
 The islands also hold a wide variety of interesting and rare flora, including Hebridean orchid species and sub-species.

-After a final tour of Coll, we take the short ferry journey to the island of Tiree.
 Tiree is home to more calling male Corncrakes than anywhere else in Britain, and we will fully explore the variety of habitats on this under-visited outpost.
 Tiree has a nationally important population of breeding waders, Lapwing, Oystercatcher, Redshank, Snipe and Ringed Plover are all in evidence.
 Pintail is a rare breeder, and rare sounds at night could include the buzzing songs of Grasshopper Warbler, the bizarre calls of Water Rails, the liquid “wet-my-lips” song of a Quail and the “whip-lash, tap-drip” calls of a Spotted Crake.
 Overnight Tiree.

 We continue to explore Tiree, traditionally the most fertile Hebridean island, seeking out Corncrake, waders and ducks across the 12-mile long landmass.
 On the surrounding sea, auks, shearwaters, divers, Eiders and terns can be seen feeding, and an increasing number of Basking Sharks are beginning to gather in the unspoilt bays.
 We enjoy the machair grasslands, which will just be beginning to come into bloom, creating a lush carpet of colour around the island, which due to its lack of height is one of the sunniest, and least rain-soaked places in Britain!
 Overnight Tiree.